Peckness of Edge Posets: Common Cover Transitive Actions

-\begin{cor} For $P$ the automorphism group of a rooted tree, $\Aut(P)$ is CCT. \end{cor} \begin{proof} By Proposition ~\ref{prop:wreath_preservation}, wreath products with symmetric groups preserve the CCT property, and by Proposition ~\ref{prop:direct_product_preservation} the direct product of two CCT groups is again CCT.
-Therefore, by Proposition ~\ref{prop:automorphism_trees}, all groups of the form $\Aut(P)$ are built up from these operations, and so $\Aut(P)$ is also CCT. \end{proof}
+\begin{cor} For $P$ a rooted tree, $\Aut(P)$ is CCT. \end{cor} \begin{proof} Let the rank of $P$ be $n$.
+By Proposition ~\ref{prop:wreath_preservation}, wreath products with symmetric groups preserve the CCT property, and by Proposition ~\ref{prop:direct_product_preservation} the direct product of two CCT groups is again CCT.
+Therefore, by the proof of Proposition ~\ref{prop:automorphism_trees}, the group $\Aut(P)$ can be built up by repeating this pair of observations $n-1$ times. \end{proof}

-\sssec{Automorphisms of Polytopes} As another class of CCT actions, we describe several linear automorphism groups of polytopes whose actions are CCT.
+\sssec{Automorphisms of Polytopes} As another class of CCT actions, we describe several linear automorphism groups of polytopes whose induced actions on $B_n$ are CCT.
 In particular, we prove that the linear automorphism groups of simplices and octahedra are CCT.
-Once we prove Proposition ~\ref{prop:cover_transitive_building_blocks} in Subsubsection \ref{sssec:dihedral} we will also see that the action of the dihedral group on a regular $n$-gon is CCT for $n = p,2p$.
+Once we prove Proposition ~\ref{prop:cover_transitive_building_blocks} in Subsection \ref{sssec:dihedral}, we will also see that the action of the dihedral group on a regular $n$-gon is CCT for $n = p,2p$.
 Since the dihedral group is the group of all linear automorphisms of the regular $n$-gon, this action gives another example of the linear automorphism group of a polytope being CCT.

-\begin{defn} Let $M$ be a polytope, with a particular embedding in $\mathbb R^n$.
+\begin{defn} Let $M$ be a polytope with a particular embedding in $\mathbb R^n$.
 The {\it group of linear automorphisms of M} is the subgroup of $\operatorname{GL}_n$ whose elements are $\{g \in \operatorname{GL}_n\colon g \cdot M = M\}$. \end{defn}

-First, we look at linear automorphisms of simplices.
-Let $G$ be the group linear automorphisms of the $(n-1)$-simplex, whose vertices lie at the standard basis vectors in $\mathbb R^n$.
+First we look at linear automorphisms of simplices.
+Let $G$ be the group of linear automorphisms of the $(n-1)$-simplex whose vertices lie at the standard basis vectors in $\mathbb R^n$.
 The action of $G$ on the $(n-1)$-simplex induces an action on $[n]$, given by identifying $[n]$ with the $n$ vertices of the $(n-1)$-simplex.
 Hence, it induces an action on $B_n$.

-\begin{eg} The action of the group of linear automorphisms of the $(n-1)$-simplex, acting on $B_n$, as defined above, is CCT.
+\begin{eg} The induced action of the group of linear automorphisms of the $(n-1)$-simplex on $B_n$ is CCT.
 To see this, observe that the group of linear automorphisms in this case induces the usual action of $S_n$ on $B_n$, because any permutation matrix defines a linear map on $\mathbb R^n$.
 However, we know the action of $S_n$ on $B_n$ is CCT from Example ~\ref{eg:trivial_edgequot}. \end{eg}